LGBTQ rights in Missouri: Name and gender changes

 On April 22, 2013, Missouri courts heard case 13AR-CV00157 about a name change due to gender transition.
-The amendments granted the petitioner the right to change gender with the Missouri Department of Revenue and other state identification.

-On May 20, 2013 case 13AR-CV00240 was heard before the Missouri courts, with a partial delay, on the matter of gender affirmation and recognition.
+The amendments granted the petitioner the right to change gender with the Missouri Department of Revenue and other state identification and then on May 20, 2013, case 13AR-CV00240 was heard before the Missouri courts, with a partial delay, on the matter of gender affirmation and recognition, that indirectly allowed for an exception to Mo.

-Both court orders (13AR-CV00157 and 13AR-CV00240) effectively silenced Mo.
 Ann.
 Stat. § 193.215(9).

-The relevant ruling in 13AR-CV00240 reads:"...it is found that said request of relief is proper and that such change will not be detrimental to the interest of any persons, nor be against the interest of the state or of any given establishment ...
-Wherefore, the court understands that select circumstances, such as this case, require judicial intervention in order to prevent discrimination.
-Moreover, the explicit requirement of surgical procedures or medications that may be deemed unsuitable, dangerous, or unnecessary to the Petitioner by medical assertion shall be given relief notwithstanding Mo.
+Under a sealed court order, by the original petitioner, cases 13AR-CV00157 and 13AR-CV00240 were invalidated and reversed in May 2022.
+By virtue of the invalidation and reversal of said cases, Mo.
 Ann.
-Stat. § 193.215(9)..."Because of the judicial precedent established in 13AR-CV00240, many transgender individuals and lawyers are seeking similar relief in other restrictive states.
+Stat. § 193.215(9) was never invalidated due to the former orders and now that those cases have been reversed there is currently no workaround to the surgical requirement in state law.

-A court order will be needed with certified proof of change of sex.
+Under Mo.
+Ann.
+Stat. § 193.215(9) a court order will be needed with certified proof of change of sex.
 This certified proof will need to be printed on the hospital's official letterhead including the attending physician's licensing and contact information; also, the certification needs to state "The Petitioner's physical sex has been altered and the surgical changes are irreversible in accordance with Mo.
 Ann.
 Stat. § 193.215(9)".
 All amendment questions or issuance of an amended certificate of birth should be referred to the Missouri Bureau of Vital Statistics and any legal questions concerning the process should be referred to a lawyer.
 Any changes on the birth certificate will be noted on the original copy of the birth record and marked "amended" on the abstract copy with the corresponding authority (law) listed.
 The original birth certificate, not including the abstract copy, will have the old name and gender struck through with the corrected name and gender typed above the strike-through.
 Any challenges to this process will have to be filed in a district or federal court after a circuit court has denied petition.

+Between 2016 and 2024, the Missouri Department of Revenue accepted Form 5532 for gender designation changes on a license or ID.
+It was implemented after a review of state policies marked the department with a 'F' score for human rights and LGBT acceptance.
+The policy was abruptly changed after an "unspecified incident," once again requiring civilians to acquire either surgery documentation or a court order to change their gender marker.